-BUS 360 - Information Systems for Management (4) Prerequisite: BUS 110.
+BUS 360 - Information Systems for Management (4) Prerequisites: BUS 110, ENG 112/112H.
 Recommended corequisite: BUS 300.
 Recommended: knowledge of computer technology and Microsoft Office applications.
 An intensive and in-depth study of the rapidly evolving field of Business Information Systems.
 Students will analyze the role of technological, economic and market forces that have changed the US from a manufacturing industrial country to an information and service provider country.
 Emphasis is on identifying opportunities and understanding the challenges for startup businesses and the important role that user-friendly Business Information Systems play in the success of these startup companies.
-R2

-BUS 375 - The Business of Sports (4) ★★★★ Utilizing the general principles of management, marketing and economics, this course introduces students to the sports industry.
-It offers a broad overview of athletics at the collegiate, Olympic and professional levels.
+R2 the collegiate, Olympic and professional levels.
 Examples of topics which may be explored include: market structures, labor market issues, leagues and franchises, corruption, antitrust, and the public financing of stadiums.

+BUS 375 - The Business of Sports (4) Prerequisite: ENG 112/112H.
+Utilizing the general principles of management, marketing and economics, this course introduces students to the sports industry.
+It offers a broad overview of athletics at

-BUS 378 - Healthcare Administration (4) ★★★★ An overview of the healthcare industry and introduction to healthcare management in the United States.
+BUS 378 - Healthcare Administration (4) Prerequisite: ENG 112/112H.
+An overview of the healthcare industry and introduction to healthcare management in the United States.
 Topics include industry structure, legal context, insurance and funding models, cost management, physician practice organization, evidence-based medicine, quality assurance and patient safety, patient rights and responsibilities, healthcare marketing and current issues in the delivery and management of healthcare.

-BUS 380 - Corporate Finance (4) ★★★★ Prerequisites: ACCT 151 and MTH 270.
+BUS 380 - Corporate Finance (4) Prerequisites: ACCT 151, ENG 112/112H, MTH 270.
 Familiarity with Excel is recommended.
 This course introduces concepts and techniques of financial analysis with emphasis on corporate finance, although the financial principles explored in the course are useful for small business and personal financial decisions.
 Topics include financial statement analysis, corporate valuation, the time value of money and net present value, capital structure, and project analysis.
 These techniques can be applied to financial management in both the profit and non-profit sectors.
 A2, R2

-BUS 385 - Portfolio Management and Investing (4) Prerequisite:

-ACCT 151 This course is designed to introduce students to the fundamental theories and methodologies utilized by academics and professionals in the field of portfolio management and investing.
+BUS 385 - Portfolio Management and Investing (4) Prerequisites: ACCT 151, ENG 112/112H.
+This course is designed to introduce students to the fundamental theories and methodologies utilized by academics and professionals in the field of portfolio management and investing.
 It will begin with an introduction to such topics as risk and return, diversification, the basics of valuation, trading costs, taxes and market efficiency.
 Subsequently, the course will introduce several well-known investment philosophies focusing on value investing, indexing and growth investing.
 Students will have the opportunity to work in teams to prepare a prospectus presenting their investment philosophy as well as the team's proposed portfolio of 28 stocks.